 Eggs might look far too big for these snakes, or any snakes, to eat.
 But according to PLoS One, the snake skull is unique in its adaptation to large prey.
 The left and right sides of each jaw can separate to accommodate bigger prey.
 This helps them eat eggs and big rodents.

 Quail eggs may be available from pet stores or supermarkets.
-They are too expensive to feed a snake as a regular part of their diet.
+They may be too expensive to feed a snake as a regular part of their diet.

 Which snakes can eat eggs?
 Many snake species eat birds’ eggs in the wild.
 Almost every snake will eat a whole quail’s egg as a snack.